GaneshSPatil/gocd-docker-compose/README.md

 *AGENT_AUTO_REGISTER_HOSTNAME* | Specify the name of the agent when it is registered with the server

-### Override OS specific GoCD Agent Configurations
+### Override GoCD Agent Configurations
-One can Override agent Configuration specified in `.env` file by redefining the Configuration variables under `env/gocd-agent${OS_TYPE}.env`
+One can Override agent Configuration specified globally in `.env` file by redefining the Configuration variables under `env/${AGNET_NAME}.agent.env`